← Back to Blog

 After the trial:

 Free SOP tools work for testing the concept, but every free tier has a constraint that matters at scale: limited exports, cloud-only storage, or no recording capability at all.
 The most expensive SOP tool is the one your team stops using because it's too limited to be useful — and then you're back to undocumented processes and tribal knowledge.
 If workflow documentation is going to be part of how your team operates, the question isn't whether to pay for an SOP tool — it's which one gives you the most value at the lowest cost.
-For a full side-by-side, see the 2026 SOP tools comparison.
+For the broader vendor comparison, see the best SOP documentation tools in 2026.

 Related Articles